CIA-Homebrew/BJCP-Scoresheet/README.md

 #Future Versions Wishlist (not guaranteed!)
 - Make system portable and non internet capable
 - Make portable system sync back process to central database (online or from cache)
+- Multi lingual support (start with english and spanish)